darinz/DL/01_Math/05_vector_spaces_and_subspaces.md

 - **Feature spaces**: Data is represented as vectors in high-dimensional spaces.
 - **Hidden layers**: Each layer in a neural network transforms data into a new subspace.
 - **Understanding capacity**: The dimension of a space relates to the expressive power of a model.
+- **Embeddings**: Word embeddings, image embeddings, etc., live in vector spaces.

+**Summary:**
 Grasping vector spaces and subspaces is key to understanding the structure and power of deep learning models!
+They provide the language for all data, features, and learned representations.